Greatest Hits, Vol. 1 (Doug Stone album)

-Greatest Hits, Vol. 1 is the first greatest hits package released by American country music artist Doug Stone.
+Greatest Hits, Vol. 1 is the first compilation album by American country music artist Doug Stone.
 Nine of the album's ten tracks were previously included on his first three studio albums; the first track, the newly recorded "Little Houses", was issued as a single in 1994, peaking at #7 on the Billboard Hot Country Singles & Tracks (now Hot Country Songs) charts.
 This was also his last album for Epic Records.